The best books for bipolar disorder

 Disclosure: This site is a participant in the Amazon Services, LLC.
 Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 This post contains affiliate links.
 Any purchase made through such links will award me a small commission or referral fee, at no extra cost for you.

 Curating a list of the top books for a subject like Bipolar Disorder takes much time and effort.
-With an open mind, each book was reviewed for clarity and content.
+With an open mind, we reviewed each book for clarity and content.
 The final list had to include only books that any patient could easily use and understand.

-Next, time was spent looking through customer reviews and testimonials.
-Last, sales history was considered as a book that sells a lot usually gives you some indication of its quality.
-All those factors were then combined into the following list.
+Next, we spent time looking through customer reviews and testimonials.
+We also considered sales history.
+Usually, a book that sells a lot gives you some indication of its quality.
+Finally, we combined all these factors into the following list.

 1. The Bipolar Disorder Survival Guide, Second Edition: What You and Your Family Need to Know